Know your numbers, get the facts, then outwork the world!

 Where did the idea for Jimmy John’s come from?

 It started as a hot dog stand that evolved into a sandwich shop.
 The evolution came as a result of me not having the bucks for all the equipment I needed for the Chicago style hot dog stand.
 I had $25,000 to work with.
 Once I realized how costly the fryers, hoods, and equipment were, I knew I couldn’t afford it.
 After I realized that, I started looking at options and sandwiches were doable.
 Meat slicer and a refrigerator and, boom, I’m in business.
 I learned to bake bread, I visited many sandwich shops, and came up with four subs I liked.
 The original store at Eastern Illinois University had the four subs on the menu and 25 cent cokes with no ice, that’s it.
 Year one we did $150,000 in sales and made $40,000 in profit.
 My dad was my partner, we split the profit.
-I bought him out two years later and I became the sole owner.
+I bought him out two years later and I became the sole proprietor.

 What does your typical day look like and how do you make it productive?